slexisvn/query_engine/docs/04-execution/39-memory-and-spilling.md

 ## Exercises

+### Understand

+If three operators each have a 64 KiB local budget, does that cap the whole query at 64 KiB?

+### Practice

-1. The central experiment of this part.
+1. **Observe.** The central experiment of this part.
 Pick a query with a total `ORDER BY`, run it with the default budget and with `QE_MEMORY_LIMIT_BYTES=65536`, and assert the two row arrays are identical.
-Then remove the tie-breaking column from the `ORDER BY` and watch the assertion fail while a sorted comparison still passes.
+Then remove the tie-breaking column and see whether peer order changes.
+A difference is permitted, not guaranteed.
+Without `LIMIT`, compare bags and verify sortedness; if a limit cuts a peer group, use a tie-aware check or restore a unique tie-breaker.

-2. Instrument `RowMemoryBudget.exceeded` to log the operator that asked.
+2. **Extend (optional).** Instrument `RowMemoryBudget.exceeded` to log the operator that asked.
 Run the running query at 30,000 customers with the small limit and report which operators spilled and in what order.

-3. Compute by hand the `rowCapacity` for a five-column row of `INT32, FLOAT64, VARCHAR, VARCHAR, DATE` at a 1 MB limit, then check it with `rowByteWidth`.
+3. **Observe.** Compute by hand the `rowCapacity` for a five-column row of `INT32, FLOAT64, VARCHAR, VARCHAR, DATE` at a 1 MB limit, then check it with `rowByteWidth`.

-4. Set `QE_DEDUP_SPILL_PARTITIONS=10` and run a spilling `SELECT DISTINCT`.
+4. **Extend (optional).** Set `QE_DEDUP_SPILL_PARTITIONS=10` and run a spilling `SELECT DISTINCT`.
 Confirm the answer is still correct, then explain — from the masking expression — why it is correct and what was wasted.

-5. Give `RowMemoryBudget` a shared parent so that all operators in one query draw from a single pool.
+5. **Extend (optional).** Give `RowMemoryBudget` a shared parent so that all operators in one query draw from a single pool.
 Run the running query with a small limit before and after.
 Report what changed, and whether any answer did.

+### Hints and expected observations

+No. Their local budgets can sum to 192 KiB, with additional allocations outside those estimates.
+A spill to an in-memory backend also retains serialized bytes in the process.

 ## Recap